ayrna/tssa/README.md

 ## Analysis of the results
 1. Once you execute masterExperimenter.m script, a folder (called *time_folder* in the following steps) with the current date and hour is created in the report/ folder.
-2. For each run, the algorithm creates a folder (*run_folder* in the following step) inside the *time_folder* with the name as the number of the execution.
+2. For each run, the algorithm creates a folder (*run_folder* in the following step) inside the *time_folder* with the name equal to the number of the execution.
 3. Inside each *run_folder*, and depending on the selected algorithm, we can found different files such as the plotted time series, information of segments, fitness, etc. for the execution.
 4. When all executions are finished, masterSaveAll.m is executed and it creates two files in *time_folder*, which are:
 - Summary information saved in resultsMultipleRunnings.csv file.